Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 - Add 2 cups of milk.

-- Leave the mixture for 24 hours.
+- Leave the mixture for 24 hours at room temperature.

 - Strain the kefir grains out.
 Place the viscous liquid in a bottle.